nellore/runs/README.md

 ## GTEx
 See [`gtex/`](gtex/) for how to rerun GTEx alignment jobs on [Amazon Elastic MapReduce](https://aws.amazon.com/elasticmapreduce/) and how to reproduce figures from the Rail-dbGaP paper.

+## SRA
+See [`sra/`](sra/) for how to rerun SRA alignment jobs GTEx on [Amazon Elastic MapReduce](https://aws.amazon.com/elasticmapreduce/) and how to reproduce figures from the paper *Human splicing diversity across the Sequence Read Archive*.